Category Archive menu_en

 IRUKANJI JELLYFISH

 You may also have heard about the Irukanji Jellyfish, one of the most venomous jellyfish in the world.
 They are only 1cm long but their sting can kill a person.
 Fortunately, there are none in Sydney.
-However, if travelling to the Central Queensland coast you will need to take care where you swim.
-They are generally not found on the reef.
+However, if travelling to the Central Queensland coast on the North Western Australia coast you will need to take care where you swim.
+They are generally not found on the Great Barrier Reef.

 MOSQUITOS